 One of the reasons construction companies, in particular, suffer from cash flow problems is because of the 30 – 90 days they often have to wait to get paid after a project is completed.

-Invoice factoring eliminates the waiting period by providing immediate funds you can use to meet payroll, pay taxes and vendors and take on new and bigger jobs.
+Invoice factoring eliminates the waiting period by providing immediate funds you can use to meet payroll, pay taxes and vendors, and take on new and bigger jobs.
 This helps your business grow and expand, and you’re able to do that without incurring any debt.

-How Invoice Factoring Works:
+How Factoring Works:

 - CapitalPlus underwrites your firm and your clients.